How to Request a Review under the Access to Information and Protection of Privacy Act

 To make a formal request for access under the ATIPP Act:

-• If you are seeking general information, there is a $25.00 fee under the ATIPP Act.
-There is no fee application fee if you are seeking your own personal information.
-In all cases, there may be additional fees for printing or copying and other specified costs.
+- There is no application fee.
+However, there may be additional fees for printing or copying and other specified costs.

 For information on how to request a review by the IPC, see “How to Request a Review under the Access to Information and Protection of Privacy Act”.